 I thought the plot was fantastic up until about page 200.
 After that, I felt like the last 75 pages or so really lost momentum and struggled to wrap up what had previously been a really inventive and great story.
 I thought part of the problem was watching the characters un-mature.
 There is something disquieting about watching a person get less intelligent, less capable, and less reasonable.
 It’s a hard note to end on.

-Even with the disappointing conclusion, I very much enjoyed the book.
+Even with the disappointing conclusion, I very much enjoyed Elsewhere.
 I’m grateful for the suggestion by Jen, and I’m glad to have read it.